 Leonard Baskin: Works in the Collection of the McMaster Museum of Art (2009)

 This presentation of lithographs and etchings highlights the visionary career of the American artist (1922-2000).
 A sculptor, printmaker, draughtsman and book designer, Baskin founded The Gehenna Press for which many of these prints were produced.
 This publication honours the Press by duplicating its characteristic saddle-stiched binding.
 The works of Leonard Baskin are found in the collections of the Metropolitan Museum, the Museum of Modern Art, The National Gallery, the Vatican Museum and the British Museum.
 McMaster Museum of Art (06/2009) 56 pp 18 col. ill.
 11.5 x 8.5 softcover 978-1-926632-03-2

 A Field Guide to Observing Art (2009)

-Publication of an exhibition guest curated by Dianne Bos, highlighting links between science and art in works from McMaster’s collection.
+Brochure for an exhibition guest curated by Dianne Bos, highlighting links between science and art in works from McMaster’s collection.
 Foreword by Carol Podedworny.
 Essay by Dianne Bos.